-Entrapment and Transformation/The Lost Pages, Carolyn Halliday & Leslie Schwartz
+Entrapment and Transformation/The Lost Chapters, Carolyn Halliday & Leslie Schwartz

 Thursday, April 25, 12- 1pm • FREE • Located in Textile Center’s Auditorium

-Copies of The Lost Pages will be available for purchase and autographing.
+Copies of The Lost Chapters will be available for purchase and autographing.
 RSVP that you will attend here.

 A Dialogue with Artist Carolyn Halliday & Author Leslie Schwartz